 “Because wheatgrass is a perennial, it’s known to be a soil builder,” said Anderson.
 “It provides soil cover throughout the year.”

 Soil coverage prevents soil and nutrient runoff during heavy rainfall.
-Wheatgrass also has deep, dense roots that capture nutrients before it gets into groundwater.
+Wheatgrass also has deep, dense roots that capture nutrients before it gets into the groundwater.
 This helps to protect groundwater-based water systems.

 Other benefits of this new wheatgrass variety compared to other crops like corn and soybeans, are: